arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 ## `main.py`

 The file `main.py` is loaded into the `python` main module.
-After loading the needed Python modules this file loads the `gridlabd` module, sets up the variables used to collect data from the simulation, and uses the `command()` method to load the GridLAB-D model `model.glm` into the simulator, e.g., `command("model.glm")`.
+After loading the needed Python modules this file loads the `gridlabd` module, Part 1 sets up the variables used to collect data from the simulation.

+Part 2 uses the `command()` method to load the GridLAB-D model `model.glm` into the simulator, e.g., `command("model.glm")`.
 After the model is loaded using the `command()` method, the simulation can be started using the `start()` method.
 The most common approach is to wait for the simulation to complete, e.g., using `start("wait")`.

-When the simulation is done, the results are extracted and processed.
+In Part 3 the results are extracted and processed when the simulation is done.

 [code:/gldcore/link/python/examples/example_1/main.py]

 ## `model.glm`

-The model loads the python module that implements that models event handlers.
+The model loads the python handlers module that implements that model's event handlers.
 In this example there are two kinds of event handlers.
-The first is the global event handler `on_init()` that is called when the simulation initializes.
+The first is the global event handler `on_init()` that is implicitly called when the simulation initializes.
 The second is the object event handler `commit()` that is called whenever the object performs a `commit` operation.

+Only objects that define an `on_commit` property will call event handlers.
+To call a python event handler, the syntax must be `python:<module-name>.<handler-name>`.
+If the colon is omitted, the call will be made to an external python executable, rather than the handlers module.

 [code:/gldcore/link/python/examples/example_1/model.glm]

 ## `handlers.py`

+The handlers module implements all the event handlers used by the model.
+In this case, the `on_init(<timestamp>)` handler is called automatically after the objects are initialized when it is defined in the handlers module.
+During this event, any operations that needs to be completed prior to the start of the simulation can be performed.

+The `commit(<object>,<timestamp>)` handler is called for each object the defines `commit` using its `on_commit` property.
+During these events data that needs to be collected can gathered from specific object.
+Similarly, a `precommit` event can be used to make changes to objects before the next simulation clock update.

+Any handler that returns something that evaluates to `False` will halt the simulation.

 [code:/gldcore/link/python/examples/example_1/handlers.py]